sujan0629/dsa-queue-simulator/README.md

 - **Monitoring**: Real-time queue status via receiver programs

 ## Design Decisions

-- **Lane Configuration (6 Lanes per Road)**: While the assignment specifies 3 lanes per road (1 incoming, 2 outgoing), we implemented 3 lanes per direction (totaling 6 per road) for enhanced realism and safety.
-This prevents head-on collisions by separating traffic flows: left-turn lanes, straight lanes, and right-turn lanes.
-Each lane has specific turning intents, making the simulation more accurate to real-world intersections.
-The assignment's priority and normal lane logic still applies (e.g., AL2 as priority), but with added granularity for better visualization and collision avoidance.
+- **Lane Configuration (6 Lanes per Road):**
+   - The assignment specifies 3 lanes per road (1 incoming, 2 outgoing), but we implemented 3 lanes per direction (totaling 6 per road) for enhanced realism and safety.
+   - **Why?**
+      - Prevents head-on collisions by separating incoming and outgoing traffic.
+      - Allows for dedicated left-turn, straight, and right-turn lanes, matching real-world intersections.
+      - Each lane has a specific turning intent, making the simulation more accurate and visually clear.
+      - Enables more realistic traffic light logic: with 6 lanes (3 per direction), each axis (NS/EW) can have its own green light at the same time, just like real intersections.
+This is why you see two green lights in the simulation—one for each direction.
+If we used only 3 lanes per road, this would not be possible, and only one side could go at a time.
+      - The design allows for more granular control and better visualization of traffic flow, lane priorities, and turning behaviors.
+   - **Assignment Compatibility:**
+      - The priority and normal lane logic (e.g., AL2 as priority) is still fully supported, just mapped to the more detailed lane structure.
+      - The extra lanes do not change the core queue management or priority logic—they only improve safety and realism in the simulation.
+   - **Summary:**
+      - This design choice was made to provide a more accurate, safe, and visually informative simulation, while still meeting all assignment requirements for queue management and priority handling.

 ## Project Structure
 ```